Sj-Amani/LaneLines_AdvancedDetector/README.md

 The images for camera calibration are stored in the folder called `camera_cal`.
 The images in `test_images` are for testing the pipeline on single frames.
 If you want to extract more test images from the videos, you can simply use an image writing method like `cv2.imwrite()`, i.e., you can read the video in frame by frame as usual, and for frames you want to save for later you can write to an image file.

 I saved the examples of the output from each stage of my pipeline in the folder called `output_images`, and included a description in my writeup for the project of what each image shows.
-The video called `project_video.mp4` is the first video which my pipeline works well on it.
+The video called `project_video.mp4` is the first video which my pipeline works well on it (please see the `output_video` folder).

 The `challenge_video.mp4` video is an extra challenge which I tested on my pipeline under somewhat trickier conditions.
 My proposed pipline works on it, too.

 In this project, I used and improved the parts of this GitHub repo: https://github.com/georgesung/advanced_lane_detection.
-Compared to Georgesung, my code is more robust and can get good results for `challenge_video.mp4` (please see the output_video folder).
+Compared to Georgesung, my code is more robust and can get good results for `challenge_video.mp4` (please see the `output_video` folder).
 Finally, please fell free and continue to develop this new code more and more.

 ## Dependencies